IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 to SCReAMv2, such as those specified in {{RFC4585}}.
 It is RECOMMENDED to use reduced-size RTCP {{RFC5506}}, where regular full compound RTCP transmission is controlled by trr-int as described in {{RFC4585}}.

+While the guidelines above are somewhat RTCP specific, similar principles apply to for instance QUIC.

 # Discussion {#discussion}